-Actuarial Assumptions - For the measurement period ended June 30, 2022, the total pension liability was determined by rolling forward the June 30, 2021 total pension liability.
-The June 30, 2021 total pension liability were based on the following actuarial methods and assumptions for all benefit tiers:
+Actuarial Assumptions - For the measurement period ended June 30, 2023, the total pension liability was determined by rolling forward the June 30, 2022 total pension liability.
+The June 30, 2022 total pension liability were based on the following actuarial methods and assumptions for all benefit tiers:

 Miscellaneous

-Valuation Date June 30, 2021
+Valuation Date June 30, 2022

-Measurement Date June 30, 2022
+Measurement Date June 30, 2023

 Actuarial Cost Method Entry-Age Normal Cost Method

 Actuarial Assumptions:

 Discount Rate 6.90%

 Inflation 2.30%

 Projected Salary Increase Varies by entry age and service

 Mortality Derived by CalPERS Membership

 Data for all funds (1)

+Post Retirement Benefit Increase The lesser of contract COLA or

+2.30% until Purchasing Power

+Protection Allowance Floor on

+purchasing power applies, 2.30%

+thereafter.

 (1) The mortality table was developed based on CalPERS-specific data.
+The probabilities of mortality are

+based on the 2021 CalPERS Experience Study and Review of Actu arial Assumptions.
+Mortality rates

-The rates incorporate Generational Mortality to capture ongoing morality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
-For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.
+incorporate full generational mortality improvement using 80% of Scale MP 2020 published by the Society

+of Actuaries.
+For more details, please refer to the 2021 experience study report from November 2021 that can be found on the CalPERS website.